Mrgig7/FileForge/backend/MONGO_DEBUG.md

 3. **Variable Name Mismatch:**
    - Ensure the variable is named exactly `MONGO_CONNECTION_URL` (case-sensitive)

+4. **Vercel.json Environment Variables:**
+   - Do not use `${VARIABLE_NAME}` syntax in vercel.json
+   - Set environment variables directly in the Vercel dashboard instead

 ## How to Fix in Vercel

-1. **Reset the Environment Variable:**
+1. **Set Environment Variables in Vercel Dashboard:**
    - Go to your Vercel project dashboard
    - Navigate to Settings > Environment Variables
-   - Delete the existing `MONGO_CONNECTION_URL` variable
-   - Add it again with a fresh copy of your connection string
+   - Add each environment variable directly with the proper values
+   - Do not include quotes around the values
+   - Make sure the MongoDB connection string starts with `mongodb://` or `mongodb+srv://`

 2. **Formatting Your Connection String:**
    - Ensure it starts with `mongodb://` or `mongodb+srv://`